What are Markup Tools?

 Public feedback widget

-Beyond invited users, you can enable a public widget so that website visitors (or live users) can submit feedback or bug reports directly on the site.
+BugHerd includes a public widget that you can enable so that website visitors can add comments or bug reports directly on the site.
 This supports ongoing QA/monitoring post-launch.
 Capturing feedback from all website visitors

 BugHerd plans start at $42/month for up to 5 members, including unlimited projects and unlimited guests.
 All plans include a 7-day free trial with no credit card required.